Président-directeur général (France)

-In France, Quebec, New Brunswick and Sweden, the président-directeur général (PDG) is the highest ranking officer in a société anonyme (SA) operating under a single-tier board of directors, i.e., without a supervisory board.
-The président-directeur général combines the functions of chair of the board of directors and chief executive officer (general director, or DG) within the company.
-The title is usually translated as simply "President" in English-speaking sources, though a more direct translation would be "President and CEO”, "Chairman and CEO" or "President and Chairman".
+In France, Quebec, and New Brunswick, the président-directeur général (PDG) is the highest ranking officer in a société anonyme (SA) operating under a single-tier board of directors, i.e., without a supervisory board.
+The président-directeur général combines the functions of chairman of the board of directors and chief executive officer (general director, or DG) within the company.
+The title is usually back-translated as simply "President" in English-speaking sources; French, unlike English, does not distinguish between the terms "chairman" and "president," translating both as "président."
+More direct translations would be "President and CEO", "Chairman and CEO", or "President and Chairman".

-The PDG carries out his or her duties under the control of the assemblée générale (general assembly), which is composed of the board of directors and the shareholders.
+The PDG carries out their duties under the control of the assemblée générale (general assembly), which is composed of the board of directors and the shareholders.

 These functions are sometimes performed by two separate individuals, often by one person in smaller companies.
 This combination of functions allows the PDG to have the widest powers: